 The panellists agreed that attestation frameworks and manifest enablers are key elements in liability management.
 Indeed, attestation frameworks, such as the ones developed in INSPIR5G+ WP4, allow to collect evidence and measure them over specific node, based on a contract to be established between the parties before operating a service under a SLA.
 At the moment of SLA definition the parties agreed on the way to measure the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as claimed on the right component and signed the collected result.
 The 2 parties are now in capacity to control that the SLA is really operational.
 On the side on Manifest enablers, they materialize a "convention of proof" which based on the commitments, the evidence to be collected as negotiated by the parties before operating a service under an SLA.
 At the moment of SLA definition the parties agreed on the way to measure the reality of a property and based of the common recognition as ervice under an SLA.
-At the moment of SLA definition the parties agreed on the way to measure the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as recover the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as realised on the right component and signed the collected result.
+At the moment of SLA definition the parties agreed on the way to measure the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as recover the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as realises agreed on the way to measure the reality of a property and based of the common recognition on the way to measure it we demonstrate we operate the measure as claimed on the right component and signed the collected result.
 The 2 parties are now in capacity to control that the SLA is really operational.